-The Tribunal requests that the applicant file all documentation in support of their application and a completed Statement of Claim form within four months of the date of this letter.
+The Tribunal requests that the applicant file all documentation in support of their application and a completed Statement of Claim form within three months of the date of this letter.
 The applicant must notify the Tribunal in writing within this time that the application is ready to proceed or the application may be struck out.

-If more than four months is required, the applicant may make a request in writing to the Tribunal outlining what material is still outstanding and how much time they require to obtain it.
+If more than three months is required, the applicant may make a request in writing to the Tribunal outlining what material is still outstanding and how much time they require to obtain it.
 The Tribunal can then extend the period for which all material must be filed.